hsmtkk/super-octo-meme/README.md

-# super-octo-meme
-ECS app with AWS CDK
+AWS ECS app with Terraform